uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/request-new-purchase.md

 backToTopBtnFlag: true
 ---

-The [Condo Cluster Program (CCP)](/user-information/ccp/program-information) is a service available to USC researchers that require dedicated resources for their work.
+The [Condo Cluster Program (CCP)](/user-information/ccp/program-information) is a service available to USC researchers who require dedicated resources for their work.
 The CCP gives researchers the convenience of having their own dedicated compute nodes on an HPC cluster system (the CARC's Endeavour cluster), without the responsibility of purchasing and maintaining the nodes themselves.

 The CCP has two pricing models: an annual subscription-based model and a traditional, five-year term condo purchase model.
 Subscriptions to resources can be requested in the same way that an allocation on Discovery is requested; see the [Request New Allocation user guide](/user-information/user-guides/research-computing-user-portal/request-new-allocation) for instructions on this.
 Condo purchases are a bit more in-depth, but can still be requested in the User Portal.